COVID-19: Scenarios to think the unthinkable and prepare for the uncertain...

 The majority of countries have developed a pandemic response plan (e.g the UK's current plan)

-Good surveillance and monitoring of outbreaks
+Good surveillance & monitoring

-National testing of suspect cases and international verification
+National testing with international verification

-Exchange of clinical data speeding up the development of vaccine
+Exchange of clinical data

-Global agreement on equitable and effective access to vaccines
+Global agreement on vaccines

 Conversely, "slow and inadequate" coordination would entail: